- Green Building or Sustainable Building Concept:

 - 4. Materials efficiency:-

-- Various Green materials:
+- Various green building or sustainable building materials:

 - (1) Economic benefits (tangible benefits):